Skip to content

 What is Spiritual Wellness?

 Spiritual Wellness is taking the time to stop doing and start being.
 For some, spiritual wellness means participating in organized religion but for others, spirituality comes through mindfulness, connection to nature, or other reflective moments and activities.
-Spiritual wellness is personal, and can be described differently by each person but generally relates to one’s sense of purpose, life’s meaning, our relationship to other people, self-awareness, and connectedness.
+Spiritual wellness is personal and can be described differently by each person but generally relates to one’s sense of purpose, life’s meaning, our relationship with other people, self-awareness, and connectedness.

 Spirituality at The University of Tampa